 Best and Worst Indoor Plants for Allergies

-Also known as the snake plant, the Mother-in-Law’s Tongue is one of the most durable indoor plants and improves indoor air quality.
-If you often struggle keeping houseplants alive, this easy-to-grow plant tolerates most light conditions.4 As an added bonus, this plant also works to freshen or purify the air.1,4
+Also known as the Mother-in-Law’s Tongue, the snake plant is one of the most durable indoor plants and improves indoor air quality.
+If you often struggle keeping houseplants alive, this easy-to-grow plant tolerates most light conditions.4

 Ferns are commonly chosen as an indoor houseplant because they aren’t toxic, making them a good option for people with children and pets.
 However, people with allergies may have a bad reaction to ferns.
 Breathing in fern spores can aggravate allergies and cause sneezing and itchiness.7